 "Television's very important," she said.
 "Of all the mediums -- yes, she swaps information digitally -- but she spends 4 hours and 14 minutes every day with the TV on."

 A focus in 2010 aimed at moms will be around the new Coke "Mini" can, which launches nationwide in the first quarter.

 Out-of-home and digital will be critical in the "Mini" debut -- with a digital effort carrying a "90-calorie portion control can -- for the Goldilocks in all of us" tagline.

-Also early next year, Coke's Olympic campaign will feature athletes including speed-skater Apolo Anton Ohno and snowboarder Gretchen Bleiler.
+Also, early next year, Coke's Olympic campaign will feature athletes including speed-skater Apolo Anton Ohno and snowboarder Gretchen Bleiler.
 A global TV spot features a snowball fight in the Olympic Village, started by the Swedish team lobbing a projectile at the Canadians.
 Throughout what becomes a joyous event, a Canadian struggles to get to a Coke machine for refreshment.

-Bayne also said the company is taking advantage of the out-of-home's industry's emphasis on digital billboards, where messages can be adjusted on the fly from a central command.
+Bayne also said the company is taking advantage of the out-of-home industry's emphasis on digital billboards, where messages can be adjusted on the fly from a central command.
 A "Coke Digital Network" is using six billboards along freeways and looking toward expansion to other markets.

 "No more shipping vinyl," Bayne said.
 "But literally pressing a button and getting the right message depending on traffic flow, who's going by, and what's going on."

-She suggested Coke could soon tout the winning score of a local football team hours after a big victory -- while plugging Coke's link with the NFL.
+She suggested that Coke could soon tout the winning score of a local football team hours after a big victory -- while plugging Coke's link with the NFL.

-Before Bayne spoke, Coke's top worldwide marketing executive Joe Tripodi said the company continues to wring savings in marketing.
+Before Bayne spoke, Coke's top worldwide marketing executive Joe Tripodi said the company continues to ring savings in marketing.
 Its agency roster has gone from 82 to 35 -- saving $200 million, which it will invest behind brands worldwide.